wlg0005/neumorphism/_posts/2021-11-7-DamCTF 2021 Writeups.md

 So we're given 99 hex strings of length 60, and we need to figure out which one is the flag and also the key for that was used to XOR encrypt it.

-We can simply create a script that will try all 256 possible xor keys on hex string and we will eventually find the flag.
+We can simply create a script that will try all 256 possible XOR keys on each hex string and we will eventually find the flag.

 This is the script I created to solve this challenge: